Chiam See Tong: Personal life

 Chiam's given name, "See Tong" (时中 (Shízhōng)), which translates as "punctual" or "timely," was given upon him by his grandfather, Chiam Seng Poh.
 Poh was a revolutionary involved in the uprisings during the final years of the Qing dynasty preceding the 1911 Revolution.
 After one such uprising failed, he fled China with his family and settled in Muar, Malaya.
 Chiam's maternal grandfather, Lim Liang Quee, belonged to the Straits Chinese elite.
 One of Chiam's maternal aunts, Mabel Lim, married Kwa Soon Siew, who was a brother-in-law of Singapore's first prime minister Lee Kuan Yew.

 Chiam's father, Chiam Heng Hong, was a businessman who traded in commodities including rubber, pepper and sugar.
 His mother, Lily Lim, was instrumental in founding the 7th Singapore Company of the Girls' Brigade at the Prinsep Street Presbyterian Church during the 1950s.
 Together, Chiam Heng Hong and Lily Lim had two sons: Chiam See Tong and Chiam Joon Tong.
 In 1973, Chiam met his future wife, Lina Loh, while in London.
 They married in Singapore in 1975 when Chiam was 40 and Loh was 26, making her 14 years his junior.
-The couple have one daughter, Camilla.
+The couple have one daughter.